olikelly00/cash-flow/README.md

 ## Overview
 This project simulates a **bank account system** using **Kafka** for real-time transaction processing.
 It consists of:

-- A **producer** that generates and sends transaction events (debit/credit operations) to a Kafka topic.
-- Two **Kafka consumers**:
-  1. A **logging consumer** that listens to transactions and prints them to the terminal.
-  2. A **balance calculator consumer** that tracks account balances and transaction counts.

 This setup demonstrates event-driven data processing and real-time transaction tracking.

 ## Technical Features